urban-stack/OpenZoning/data-standard/README.md

 | | | | *minimum* | non-negative integer | required | --- |
 | | | | *floorAreaPerimeterPercentage* | non-negative integer | optional | --- |

+For a **municipality data feed** to be considered complete by Open Zoning, it must:
+1. contain a *district file* for each zoning district within the municipality, as listed within the *municipality file*
+2. capture the following constraints for each allowed use for each residential zoned lot within its jurisdiction:
+*  maximum height(s) (all height values -- e.g. wall, roof -- defined within the *municipality file*)
+*  setback values (all setback values -- e.g. front, side, rear -- defined within the *municipality file*)
+*  FAR
+*  number of stories
+*  required parking (if denoted as regulated within the *municipality file*)
+*  minimum lot size (if denoted as regulated within the *municipality file*)
+*  maxiumum lot size (if denoted as regulated within the *municipality file*)
+*  maximum lot coverage (if denoted as regulated within the *municipality file*)

+### Field types
+* Date - Service day in the YYYYMMDD format.
+Since time within a service day can be above 24:00:00, a service day often contains information for the subsequent day(s).
+Example: 20180913 for September 13th, 2018.
+* Email - An email address.
+  Example: example@example.com
+* Enum - An option from a set of predefined constants defined in the "Description" column.
+Example: The route_type field contains a 0 for tram, a 1 for subway...
+* ID - An ID field value is an internal ID, not intended to be shown to riders, and is a sequence of any UTF-8 characters.
+Using only printable ASCII characters is recommended.
+IDs defined in one .txt file are often referenced in another .txt file.
+Example: The stop_id field in stops.txt is a ID.
+The stop_id field in stop_times.txt is an ID referencing stops.stop_id.
+* Language Code - An IETF BCP 47 language code.
+For an introduction to IETF BCP 47, refer to http://www.rfc-editor.org/rfc/bcp/bcp47.txt and http://www.w3.org/International/articles/language-tags/.
+Example: en for English, en-US for American English or de for German.
+* Latitude - WGS84 latitude in decimal degrees.
+The value must be greater than or equal to -90.0 and less than or equal to 90.0.
+Example: 41.890169 for the Colosseum in Rome.
+* Longitude - WGS84 longitude in decimal degrees.
+The value must be greater than or equal to -180.0 and less than or equal to 180.0.
+Example: 12.492269 for the Colosseum in Rome.
+* Non-negative Float - A floating point number greater than or equal to 0.
+* Non-negative Integer - A integer greater than or equal to 0.
+* Phone number - A phone number.
+* Time - Time in the HH:MM:SS format (H:MM:SS is also accepted).
+The time is measured from "noon minus 12h" of the service day (effectively midnight except for days on which daylight savings time changes occur.
+For more information, see the guidelines article).
+For times occurring after midnight, enter the time as a value greater than 24:00:00 in HH:MM:SS local time for the day on which the trip schedule begins.
+Example: 14:30:00 for 2:30PM or 25:35:00 for 1:35AM on the next day.
+* Text - A string of UTF-8 characters, which is aimed to be displayed and which must therefore be human readable.
+* URL - A fully qualified URL that includes http:// or https://, and any special characters in the URL must be correctly escaped.
+See the following http://www.w3.org/Addressing/URL/4_URI_Recommentations.html for a description of how to create fully qualified URL values.

 ###